Neuengamme concentration camp: Known death rates and population numbers

 Because prisoners were forced to clear the site at the end of the war, only 10% of original documentation survives from the period.
-From this evidence, scholars have been able to conclusively prove exact numbers for some months of the entire 1938–1945 period.
+Despite this destruction, enough evidence has survived to allow scholars to conclusively prove exact numbers for some months of the entire 1938–1945 period.
 It is known exactly that by the end of 1940, 2,900 were imprisoned at Neuengamme and the known death toll was over 432.
 In 1941, the prisoners completed the barracks, and transports arrived from Auschwitz carrying 1002 prisoners as well as various other transports carrying 1000 Soviet POWs.
 The total number of prisoners grew to 4500.
 495 known deaths occurred in 1941 alone.

 Until the end of 1940, the majority of prisoners were of German nationality and contained a mix of Asocials, political opponents to the Nazi regime, and various other German national groups.
 After Neuengamme became an independent concentration camp, the prisoner population grew more diverse, and in the following years the Soviet group followed by the Polish prisoners made up the largest percentage of camp prisoners by nationality.
 Inmates were from 28 nationalities: Soviets (34,350), Polish (16,900), French (11,500), German (9,200), Dutch (6,950), Belgian (4,800), and Danish (4,800).
 The prisoner groups included those from the local Jewish community, communists, prostitutes, Gypsies, Jehovah's Witnesses, prisoners of war and many other persecuted groups.
 Of 106,000 inmates, almost half died.
 23,394 victims of Neuengamme and the subcamps can be found listed by name in the Neuengamme Memorial Site's House of Remembrance.
 In reality, however, it is estimated that there were 26,800 victims of daily camp horrors and about 17,000 victims of the death marches and reception camps.
 At least 42,900 victims can be verified, even if not by name.

 According to the testimony of Wilhelm Bahr, an ex-medical orderly, during the trial against Bruno Tesch, 197 Soviet prisoners of war were gassed by prussic acid (Zyklon B) in the arrest bunker of the camp on 25 September 1942.
 Four weeks later, 251 additional Soviet POWs were gassed in the bunker.
-There were also 20 Jewish children specifically brought to Neuengamme from Auschwitz in order to be experimented on by Dr. Kurt Heissmeyer from Berlin.
+There were also 20 Jewish children specifically brought to Neuengamme from Auschwitz to be experimented on by Dr. Kurt Heissmeyer from Berlin.